X

 Link

-while keeping the cost of the calculation remains low (comaprable to a standard TDDFT calculation).
+while keeping the cost comparable to that of a standard TDDFT calculation.

 The idea behind the CIS-1D and the TDDFT-1D method is to diagonalize a configuration interaction Hamiltonian whose basis includes the reference state, all singly excited configurations, and one unique doubly excited configuration.
-This unique double (the 1D in CIS-1D/TDDFT-1D) in the configuration interaction Hamiltonian gives rise to the CIS-1D method if one starts from a Hartree-Fock reference, and the TDDFT-1D method if one starts from a Kohn-Sham reference.
+This unique double (the “1D” in CIS-1D/TDDFT-1D) in the CI Hamiltonian gives rise to the CIS-1D method if one starts from a Hartree-Fock reference, or TDDFT-1D if one starts from a Kohn-Sham reference.

 The doubly excited configuration is formed by exciting a pair of electrons from the HOMO (h) to the LUMO (l).
-To find the unique double, the cannonical molecular orbitals are rotated such that the energy of the doubly excited configuration (Ed) is minimized 55 Athavale V., Teh H.-H., Subotnik J. E.
+To find the unique double, the canonical molecular orbitals are rotated such that the energy of the doubly excited configuration (Ed) is minimized.
+55 Athavale V., Teh H.-H., Subotnik J. E.

 J. Chem.
 Phys.